Verus20/Verus20/README.md

 Welcome to my profile :D

-🔨 I'm currently working on todo_list which is intented to be a fullstack app made with NextJS and React.
+🔨 I'm currently working on a budgeting tool which is intented to be a fullstack app made with NextJS and React.

+Check it out here [Budget Bridge](https://github.com/Verus20/Budget-Bridge)

 <!--
 **Verus20/Verus20** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.